 bundle exec rubocop.

-To enable these in a Rails application you will first need to
+To configure this for a Rails application you will need to install

 The dependencies can then be installed:

 yarn add --dev standard stylelint stylelint-config-gds

 You can now test the linting by running

 To configure this linting in Rails you should create a rake task for this

 desc "Run all linters" task lint: :environment do sh "bundle exec rubocop" sh "yarn run lint" # lint JS and SCSS end

 You should then configure the default rake task for the application to include

 linting.
 For example to run linting and RSpec as the default task add the